okrbd92/okrbd92/README.md

 ### **Network Engineering/Computer Science/ Data Analytics/ Devops**

-Oskar is currently studying to obtain a Master's of Science in Computer Sciences at the University of Massachusetts Lowell in Massachusetts.
-He has a Bachelor of Science in Networks and Communications Engineering from La Universidad Tecnológica Del Centro (University Technology of Center) in Guacara, Venezuela.
-His professional experience ranges from providing technical support for the network area and maintenance of hardware equipment.
+Oskar is currently pursuing a Master of Science in Computer Science at the University of Massachusetts Lowell.
+He holds a Bachelor of Science in Networks and Communications Engineering from La Universidad Tecnológica Del Centro in Guacara, Venezuela.
+His professional background includes extensive experience in technical support for network infrastructure and hardware maintenance.

 Skills & Competencies:
-Network Engineering, Machine Learning, Artificial Intelligence, Deep Learning, Network Security, Data Mining, Python (Programming Language), Data Structure/ Algorithm, C (Programming Language),Power Bi,Structured query language (SQL), Bilingual in English & Spanish.
+Network Engineering
+Machine Learning
+Artificial Intelligence
+Deep Learning
+Network Security
+Data Mining
+Programming Languages:
+Python
+C
+Data Structures & Algorithms
+Power BI
+SQL (Structured Query Language)
+Languages:
+English (Bilingual)
+Spanish (Bilingual)

 <!--
 **okrbd92/okrbd92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.